• Accounting

 PE investment has become a mainstream approach for accounting firms seeking accelerated growth and strategic transformation.
 But what’s driving PE firms to invest in accounting firms in the first place?

-The most obvious factor is the fact that accounting firms provide steady revenue, making them safe investments.
-From 2020 to 2023, the Big Four’s total revenues grew from approximately $157 billion to over $200 billion, while the Top 100 firms’ revenue grew by 12.88% in 2023 — the second-highest rate in a decade.
+Simply put: Accounting firms provide steady revenue, making them safe investments.
+From 2020 to 2023, the Big Four’s total revenues grew from approximately $157 billion to more than $200 billion, while the Top 100 firms’ revenue grew by 12.88% in 2023 — the second-highest rate in a decade.

-But PE firms aren’t only investing in accounting firms for financial reasons.
-According to Allan Koltin, CEO of Koltin Consulting Group, three critical factors are driving PE’s growing involvement in accounting:
+Accounting firms have their own reasons for seeking PE investment.
+According to Allan Koltin, CEO of Koltin Consulting Group, three critical factors are driving accounting’s growing interest in seeking PE backing:

-• Talent — Firms are struggling to address the shrinking talent pool and aging workforce.
+• Talent — Accounting firms are struggling to address the shrinking talent pool and aging workforce.

 • Technology — Firms require substantial technological investments to keep up with industry and client expectations.